ihnorton/rsna2016-qirr-dicom4qi/results.md

 ** TBD **

-This is where results will be summarized, for all platforms.
+This is where results will be summarized, for all platforms, and all object types.